koch505/iosblue/docs/setup.md

                   localhost:ZKPORT:domain2:2181 \
                   username@domain2
 ```
-You will be prompt to type yes or no. Type yes to add the remote host to your
+You will be prompted to type yes or no. Type yes to add the remote host to your
 `known_hosts`.
 You only need to do it manually once.

-Notes:

-* `BROKERPORT`, `ZKPORT` are also specified when you build your image.
+Note: `BROKERPORT`, `ZKPORT` are also specified when you build your image.
-* `domain1` and `domain2` can be the same machine but `domain2` needs to have
-Kafka broker and a zookeeper running.

-## Check Running Services
+## 3. Verify Running Services

 There are a few key `systemd` services that will be running after flashing
-process is completed and after each boot:
+process is completed as well as after each boot.

-1. *gpsd.service*
+* *gpsd.service*

 This service connects to the USB GPS module and enables clients to fetch GPS
 related data.
 When you use `journalctl -u gpsd` to check its logs, you usually
 see useful on whether this service is working or not.
 Typically, if it is
-working, you will be see some words like `time to report a fix ...` or something
+working, log message `time to report a fix ...` will occur once per second.
-along the line.

-2. *broker.service* and *zookeeper.service*
+* *broker.service* and *zookeeper.service*

 The combination of these two services is the **heart** of ISOBlue 2.0. **No
 broker/zookeeper, no logging.** The *broker* and *zookeeper* bring up and